-The refund population is the list of all students who received aid from one or more OHE programs (except SWS) that fully withdrew from school during the spring 2022 semester or quarter.
-This includes unofficial withdrawals that were not identified until after spring grades were available and a student was determined to have stopped attending all classes during the term.
+The refund population is the list of all students who received aid from one or more OHE programs (except SWS) that fully withdrew from school during the 2021-2022 aid year.
+This includes withdrawals initiated by a clock-hour school if a student does not attend classes for 14 consecutive days and the school has not had contact with the student to determine what the student's plans are.

 The refund sample is usually not simply a random sample from the population.
-As a reviewer works through the student files from the other OHE program samples, they may find one or more students that totally withdrew during a term or payment period (not limited to only spring 2022 semester or quarter).
+As a reviewer works through the student files from the other OHE program samples, they may find one or more students that totally withdrew from school.
 The reviewer must verify the refund calculations for any student that was already in a program sample.
 The reviewer must track the number of refunds verified in this manner.